easybulb/healmate/README.md

 - **Browser Compatibility**: The website has been tested on Chrome, Firefox, Safari, and Edge.
 - **Responsiveness**: The platform has been tested on mobile, tablet, and desktop devices to ensure optimal performance.
+- **Role-Based Dashboard Testing:** Each user type (patient, specialist, admin) was tested to ensure they were directed to the correct dashboard after login.
+Patients were assigned to the correct group during registration, and specialists were manually added by admins.
+The redirection logic was thoroughly tested by registering new users and ensuring role-based access was properly applied.
+- **Automatic Assignment Testing:** Tests were conducted to verify that newly registered users are automatically assigned to the "Patient" group and that their PatientProfile was successfully created.
+This was confirmed through both the user interface and the Django admin panel.

 ### **Bugs**
 - ### Bug Fix: `DISABLE_COLLECTSTATIC` Setting Causing Heroku Deployment Failure